code-sazzad/Send-Offline-Notification-In-Android/README.md

         }
     }

-//>>Variable diclaration
+     //Variable diclaration
+     //oncreate function
         private ActivityResultLauncher<String> requestPermissionLauncher;

          //>>This is Request permission Launcher
          //>>This code write On create or other Method call by on create() requestPermissionLauncher = registerForActivityResult(
                 new ActivityResultContracts.RequestPermission(),
                 isGranted -> {
                     if (isGranted) {